 3. Materials and Supply Chain

-Reliable suppliers and excellent inventory management assure the timely availability of high-quality materials.
-Implementing just-in-time inventory systems can reduce storage costs while also avoiding production delays caused by supply shortages.
-Efficient supply chains facilitate the continuous flow of resources, preventing bottlenecks and guaranteeing production runs on time.
+Reliable suppliers and efficient inventory management ensure the timely availability of high-quality materials.
+A bill of materials helps streamline this process, supporting just-in-time inventory systems that reduce storage costs and prevent production delays from supply shortages.

 4. Production Scheduling

 Effective scheduling links production processes with demand estimates, reducing bottlenecks and improving resource usage.
-Businesses can use capacity planning technologies to manage workloads among production teams, ensuring that all tasks are done on time and increasing overall production flow.
-Proper scheduling ensures that capacity is used efficiently, reducing idle time while increasing productivity.
+Setting takt time for production schedules helps manage workloads efficiently, ensuring tasks are completed on time, optimizing capacity, and increasing overall production flow.

 2. Technological Integration